 IMPORTANT: Gen Ed courses now fulfill Area A-F requirements in the General Studies program (on Academic Planning Sheet 3-GS).
-If you have not yet finished your General Studies Area A-F requirements, use the lists in the above paragraph to identify the new Gen Ed courses that will fulfill your Area A-F requirements.
+If you have not yet finished your General Studies Area A-F requirements, click here to view Gen Ed courses that fulfill Area A-F requirements.

 The General Education Learning Communities (GELCs) are thematic pairs and clusters taken together by a cohort of students.
 Professors work together to integrate courses, align teaching strategies, and build joint assignments and assessments.
 This encourages students to make connections among linked courses and learn from relationships among course content and modes of inquiry.
 It also provides a great opportunity for students to build relationships with peers taking two or three courses together in the same semester.
 Note: students need to see an advisor to enroll in the GELCs.
 Please contact firstname.lastname@example.org for more information.

 WELCOME TO GENERAL EDUCATION AT NJCU!

 All students who enter NJCU in Fall 2016 or later and non-transfer students who entered NJCU in Fall 2015 or later complete the General Education program requirements.

 To view the Gen Ed requirements and track your progress, download the General Education Academic Planning Sheet.
 This sheet includes a list of Gen Ed courses organized by Tier and Mode of Inquiry.
 You can keep track of your other courses with the Major/Minor/Electives Planning Sheet.